 Cervical cancer originates in the cells of the cervix, and the disease remains one of the leading causes of cancer death in women worldwide, killing more than 311,000 women each year, the vast majority of them in developing countries.
 In developed countries, routine medical checkups and human papillomavirus (HPV) vaccination have reduced the incidence of cervical cancer.
 Despite these advances, many women are still diagnosed with cervical cancer that frequently recurs or metastasizes and can have devastating effects.

-Tivdak is currently being developed jointly by Seattle Genetics and Genmab as a monotherapy or in combination with other therapies for the treatment of recurrent and/or metastatic cervical cancer, ovarian cancer and other solid tumors.
+Tivdak is currently being developed jointly by Seagen and Genmab as a monotherapy or in combination with other therapies for the treatment of recurrent and/or metastatic cervical cancer, ovarian cancer and other solid tumors.
 In addition, they are also evaluating the drug for weekly or 3-weekly dosing regimens.